-Can observing the transient response from any single virtual source (VS)/virtual detector (VD) pair result in a unique and accurate estimate of the plane parameters?
+Can observing the transient response from any single VS-VD pair result in a unique and accurate estimate of the plane parameters?

-The short answer is NO. There is an inherent symme-

-try in the underlying transient responses that make unique plane identification impossible- i.e., multiple planes in the scene will result in the same transient response.
+The short answer is NO. There is an inherent symmetry in the underlying transient responses that make unique plane identification impossible - multiple planes in the scene will result in the same transient response.
 As an illustrative example, lets consider the case when VS and VD are co-located, for simplicity at the origin.
 When a photon travels from the VS, to the object, back to the VD, the roundtrip travel time will depend on the 3D distance from the VS/VD to the point.
 As a result, there is a locus of scene points along a spherical surface whose distance or time traveled is constant (i.e., the iso-temporal surface).
 All planes that are equidistant from the origin (i.e, planes with the same perpendicular distance to the origin), are tangential to this spherical iso-temporal surface.
-The 2-D family of all these planes are symmetric with respect to the origin and will result in the same transient response due to this symmetry.
+The 2D family of all these planes are symmetric with respect to the origin and will result in the same transient response due to this symmetry.
 Two such planes and their transient responses are shown in Figure 4(a).
 To re-state this symmetry explicitly - given a round trip travel time t_0 , we can draw the corresponding iso-temporal surface which is a sphere of radius $r_0 = c \frac{t_0}{2}$.
 All planes that are tangential to this surface produce the exact same transient response.

 Such a symmetry exists not just for the case when VS and VD are co-located, but also for arbitrary VS-VD combinations.
 For example, consider the case when both VS and VD are on the z-axis.
 The resulting iso-temporal surface is a spheroid that is symmetric around z-axis as shown in Figure 4(b).
 All the planes that make same angle with z-axis and have the same z-intercept will have the exact same impulse response due the geometric symmetry of the spheroid.
-This is a little harder to visualize but as shown in Figure 4(b), all of these planes result in the same transient response.
-Thus there is now a 1-D family of planes that result in exactly the same transient response.
+This is a little harder to visualize but as shown in Figure 4(c), all of these planes result in the same transient response.
+Thus, there is now a 1D family of planes that result in exactly the same transient response.
 Hence, it is not possible to invert the observed transient response and estimate the plane parameters uniquely from the transient responses observed with any single VS-VD pair.
-In Figure 4(d), we show that it is not possible to recover the angle φ for this example case.
+In Figure 4(d), we show that it

 virtual SBR

 sources 1 3 10

 4 30.52 14.43 12.43

 8 30.21 10.45 9.73

 16 24.30 9.33 9.90

-(a) Reconstruction error in z{int} (mm)